shauryasawai/JEE_PREDICTIONS/README.md

 The system evaluates admission chances based on:

-1. **Rank Comparison**: Compares user rank with opening and closing ranks
+1. **Rank Comparison**: Compares the user's rank with the opening and closing ranks
 2. **Quota Filtering**:
    - All India (AI) quota: Available to all students
    - Home State (HS) quota: Only for students from that state